 The problem is, just responding isn’t enough to protect you either.
 Sometimes it may be more appropriate to reply saying you won’t provide the requested information.
 There is good news, though, as you don’t have to face these challenging situations alone.

-On Wednesday, November 20th at 1pm ET, healthcare attorney, Heidi Kocher, BS, MBA, JD, CHC, is presenting a step-by-step online training session specifically targeted to help you better respond to subpoenas and other legal requests.
+During this online training, healthcare attorney, Heidi Kocher, BS, MBA, JD, CHC, presents a step-by-step online training session specifically targeted to help you better respond to subpoenas and other legal requests.
 The expert advice you’ll receive during this 60-minute online training will help you more accurately respond to these legal notices and provide you with the tools you need to better protect your practice.

 - Determine whether you need patient consent to release medical records before you respond